 Things To Do

-There is a small campground near the visitor center which is open year round on a first-come, first-served basis.
-The 31 site campground is designed for tent camping, though a few sites will accommodate RVs up to 36 feet long.
+A small campground near the visitor center is open year-round on a first-come, first-served basis.
+The 31-site campground is designed for tent camping, though a few sites will accommodate RVs up to 36 feet long.
+Groups are limited to eight people and two vehicles.
 Sites include tent pads, fire rings and picnic tables with shade structures, however there are no hookups available.
-The fee is $10.00 per night or $5.00 with Senior or Golden Access passes.
+The fee is $10.00 per night; valid federal lands passes are honored.
 Flush toilets and running water are available at the campground restrooms.
 Running water is available only during the summer months and there is a five gallon limit per person.
 Generator use hours are 8:00 a.m. - 10:00 a.m. and 4:00 p.m. - 8:00 p.m.

 The trail system at Hovenweep provides visitors excellent views of all the archeological sites.
 The Square Tower Group features a two mile loop that begins at the visitor center and is a perfect starting point for any visit.
 Between the visitor center and the first overlook (a distance of roughly 300 yards), the trail is paved and may be traversed by visitors in wheelchairs with assistance.
 Most visitors spend an hour exploring the area, with the full two-mile loop taking at least 1.5 hours.